0x16h/cryogenix.net-www/src/OpenBSD_assembly.md

 - -e _start instructs the linker to use _start as an entry symbol/point
 - -static is required for compatibility with OpenBSD - I'm not sure why, but without it the program will abort.
 Some kernel security feature?

+##### Our first program: in inline x86-64 assembly

+Nowadays it's often desirable to use inline assembly language within C programs; this allows precision control of registers and optimised routines to be made while retaining the beautiful ANSI C language for the bulk of the code.
+Here's how we implement our program using inline asm, inline.c:

+    int
+    main(void)
+    {
+        __asm__("mov $1, %rax \n\t"
+                "syscall");
+    }

+Compile as you normally would:

+    cc -o inline inline.c

+Done!

 ##### Our first program: in x86-64 asm (NASM syntax)

     section .note.openbsd.ident progbits alloc noexec nowrite